Mechanical Engineering student Sophie can work less and study more with a faculty scholarship.

 Sophie Vo

-Sophie has already gained practical experience through an internship at a UTS startup company, Parking Spots, where she worked on mechatronics and hardware, and completed some backend engineering and marketing tasks.
+That same curiosity has led Sophie to seek out hands-on learning opportunities.
+She has already completed an internship at a UTS startups, Parking Spots, where she worked on mechatronics and hardware, and completed some backend engineering and marketing tasks.

 Explore Women in Engineering and IT Scholarships